raspberrypilearning/amazing-image-identifier/en/step_5.md

 image_path = app.select_file()
 ```

-The `select_file()` function gives users a standard file picker for their operating system, and then returns the path to the file they select.
+The `select_file()` function gives users a standard file picker for their operating system and then returns the path to the file they select.
 --- /collapse ---

 ### Add widgets to your app
-The following is a collection of widgets you might want to use in your app.
-Note that you must add the widgets before calling the `display()` function.
+Below is a collection of widgets you might want to use in your app.
+Note that you must add the widgets before you call the `display()` function.

 --- collapse ---
 ---
 title: PushButton
 ---
 This widget creates a button that users can click.
-The button can be connected to a function, to trigger behaviour in response to user actions.
+The button can be connected to a function to trigger behaviour in response to user actions.

-#### Add a PushButton widget
+#### Add a `PushButton` widget

-The code below shows you how to add a button to an application using guizero’s PushButton widget.
+The code below shows you how to use guizero's `PushButton` widget to add a button to an application.
 ```python
 from guizero import PushButton my_button = PushButton(container, command=my_function)